 Hormones are things like estrogen and testosterone.
 They can help people change the shape of their body or grow breasts or facial hair.
-As part of transitioning, some transgender and non-binary people choose to get hormone replacement therapy, or HRT.
+As part of transitioning, some people who are transgender, non-binary, or both choose to get hormone replacement therapy, or HRT.
 Some intersex people also take prescribed hormones to develop a body that feels right for them.
-And some people stop or slow down puberty with puberty blockers.
+Some people also stop or slow down puberty with puberty blockers.

 Hormones replacement therapy can help with gender dysphoria, which means feeling uncomfortable with your sex assigned at birth.
 HRT can help people feel more comfortable with their bodies and the way people see them.